 Does transcription run locally?

 Yes.
-SaidVault uses a Whisper model that runs on your device.
+SaidVault runs local transcription models on your device, including Whisper and Parakeet on Apple Silicon.
 Audio is processed locally; the recording, the transcript, and the metadata never leave your machine during transcription.
 Once a model is downloaded, you can work fully offline.

 What file formats are supported?